Umma-Habiba-Eti/ummaHabiba.github.io-/content/_index.md

       title: '📚 My Goal'
       subtitle: ''
       text: |-
-        As a Computer Science student, I aim to build a strong technical foundation and specialize in cybersecurity to create impactful solutions for data safety.
-My focus is on gaining hands-on experience, contributing to innovative projects, and preparing to make a meaningful impact in the tech industry.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        As a passionate Computer Science student, my goal is to contribute to the advancement of robotics and machine learning by developing intelligent systems that can solve real-world problems.
+I aim to deepen my expertise in artificial intelligence, control systems, and embedded technologies, while leveraging my creativity and technical skills to design innovative and autonomous robotic solutions.
+By combining the power of robotics and machine learning, I aspire to work on projects that enhance automation, improve human lives, and pave the way for cutting-edge technological breakthroughs

         Please reach out to collaborate 😃
     design: